kapildaksh/Java-Automation-Framework/README.md

 * <strong>Jenkins CI:</strong> Contains results for individual tests using the TestNG-extended Orasi reporter.
 Also, keeps a build history to show the relative stability of past builds.

 * <strong>Allure Reports:</strong> Contains results for individual tests using Allure Reporter.
-Reports generate can range from Automation issues, Application issues, grouping by Features and Stories as well is high level Steps.
+Reports generate can range from Automation issues, Application issues, grouping by Features and Stories as well is high level Steps giving high level Executive Reports.

 * <strong>Sauce Labs:</strong> Contains results for individual tests as well as captures videos and screenshots.